-The Northern Hemisphere saw its hottest July ever in 2020, surpassing the previous high record set in July 2019.
-August 2020 was the hottest month EVER on record, eclipsing the previous high which was August of 2019.
-This summer of 2020 now holds the unfortunate title of hottest summer ever.
+The Northern Hemisphere saw its hottest July ever in 2021, surpassing the previous high record set in July 2020.
+August 2021 is on track to becoming the hottest month EVER on record, eclipsing the previous high which was August of 2020, which had shattered the previous record from August 2019.
+This summer of 2021 now holds the unfortunate title of hottest summer ever.
 The past five years have been the hottest five on record and we have been tracking this since 1896.
 Notice a pattern?
-Is it any wonder 96 wildfires are currently ravaging the entire West Coast, creating a surreal, apocalyptic atmosphere?
-This all follows Australia’s record breaking temperatures and severe drought that fueled their worst fires ever.
+Is it any wonder 98 wildfires are currently ravaging the entire West Coast, creating a surreal, apocalyptic atmosphere?
+This all follows Greece’s epic fires and Sicily recording 120 degrees, the hottest ever recorded in Europe.
+Severe drought has fueled the worst fires ever here in the West this summer.

 The chatter in California is to move our power lines underground to avoid the falling burning trees.
 During the flooding and subsequent cleanup phase in Houston, the narrative was how to enhance our infrastructure to better withstand the next massive storm.
 Debates over erecting huge barriers to protect our fragile coastlines, building new properties above sea level are all the rage on the airwaves.
 If we can only just construct a more durable community, we can withstand the punishing forces of Mother Nature.